gesslar/glpu/doc/wiki/docs/simul_efun/description.md

 * `object ob` - The object to get the short description of.
 * `int [extras=1]` - Whether to include extra short descriptions.
 Defaults to 1 (include extras).

+### Returns

+`string` - The short description of the object, including any extra short descriptions.

 ### Description